Here's How Facebook Got Into This Mess: A Timeline

 The FTC is investigating whether Facebook violated a settlement reached with the government agency in 2011 over user privacy protections.
 US lawmakers also called for CEO Mark Zuckerberg to testify before Congress.

-March 21, 2018 — Zuckerberg breaks his silence and announces a new tool that offers an easy way to revoke apps’ permissions to your data.
+March 21, 2018 — Zuckerberg breaks his silence and announces a new tool that offers an easy way to revoke apps’ permissions to access your data.

 "We have a responsibility to protect your data, and if we can't then we don't deserve to serve you.
 I've been working to understand exactly what happened and how to make sure this doesn't happen again," he said in a post.

-Zuckerberg announced that Facebook would no longer allow app developers access to its users data after three months of inactivity, that it would reduce to information people are required to give app developers, and it would audit all apps with access to large amounts of data before 2014, when the platform dramatically reduced the amount of data shared with third parties.
+Zuckerberg announced that Facebook would no longer allow app developers access to its users data after three months of inactivity, that it would reduce the information people are required to give app developers, and it would audit all apps with access to large amounts of data before 2014, when the platform dramatically reduced the amount of data shared with third parties.

 What you can do if you’re worried about your Facebook data right now: Review your Facebook third-party app settings (here’s more detail on how) and pay careful attention to the “Apps Others Use” module.